 A woman’s hair also needed to look as good as her skin or wardrobe.
 To create fabulous looking hairstyles, pomatums and hair oils were sometimes used, and depending on a woman’s hair type they were dressed differently.
 Many hair products were also scented and sometimes these products contained a variety of fragrances.
 For example, violets, jasmine, orange flowers, and ambrette, were mixed with vanilla, tuberose, and rose and orange flower-water, as well as drops of essence of amber, musk, vanilla, and neroli.
 Tresses were worn up or down depending on the event or time of day.
 Sometimes hair was curled, ratted, or poofed, or it might have ringlets or be braided.
 Decorating the hair was also popular and the most popular of decorations were “gems, gold, and pearls.”
 Just as a hairstyle was important, so was the color of the hair, and, certain colors were “esteemed” and others considered “disagreeable.”
 However, if you were one of the unfortunate women with a disagreeable color, you could always have your lady’s maid dye it for you.

 Although lady’s maids were responsible for many of the physical aspects of her mistress, she was first and foremost required to keep her mistress’s secrets.
 This was because a lady’s maid usually had a close relationship with her mistress and was involved with the family at an intimate level.
-This meant there were usually things the lady’s maid needed to keep private.
+This also meant there were things the lady’s maid needed to keep private.
 In fact, gossiping servants were said to belong to the bottom rung of society, and nothing destroyed a servant’s reputation more thoroughly or swiftly than gossip.
 It was for this reason that a lady’s maid was advised:

 “Never look into letters if they are left in your way, nor hang about the doors to listen to the conversation when visitors come; nor give encouragement to the servants of your employer’s visitors to be communicative … If you do not attend to these precautions, and be prudent and circumspect you will have every chance to get yourself into trouble.”